sasibeeke/100Days-of-ML-OPS/Day36/README.md

 Your task is to correct the orchestrator so the saved winner is the highest-F1 candidate and the report identifies which model family won.<br>

 1) The MLflow tracking server is already running on port 5000.
-The MLflow UI button at the top of the lab can be opened to confirm—the dashboard <br>
-loads with an empty bakeoff experiment.<br>
+The MLflow UI button at the top of the lab can be opened to confirm—the dashboard loads with an empty bakeoff experiment.<br>
 2) The project layout under /root/code/fraud-detection/:<br>
       * data/train.csv – The same 200-row synthetic binary-classification dataset Day 34 uses (imbalanced roughly 70 / 30).
       * src/models/train_rf.py, src/models/train_gb.py, src/models/train_lr.py – Three independent trainer scripts.
 Each one fits its named estimator
 with 3-fold stratified CV and logs one MLflow run tagged candidate=<model family> with the mean f1_score metric and its hyperparameters.
-These three<br>
-files are correct and need no edits.<br>
+These three files are correct and need no edits.<br>
       * src/models/bakeoff.py – The orchestrator.
 It queries the bakeoff experiment with mlflow.search_runs(...) and writes<br>
 /root/code/fraud-detection/reports/winner.json.
 Two specific corrections are required.<br>